Appendix FM and the Financial Requirement for UK Family Visas

 Cash Savings

 To be eligible for consideration, savings must have been held in your account for at least 6 months.
-You’ll need to provide bank statements for the entire period to clearly evidence these savings.
+You’ll need to provide bank statements for the entire period to evidence these savings.

 Pensions